hyperledger/fabric/docs/source/test_network.md

 - If you issue the `deployCC` command, `./network.sh` runs the ``deployCC.sh`` script to install the **fabcar** chaincode on both peers and then define then chaincode on the channel.
-Once the chaincode definition is committed to the channel, the peer cli initializes the chainocde using the `Init` and invokes the chaincode to put initial data on the ledger.
+Once the chaincode definition is committed to the channel, the peer cli initializes the chaincode using the `Init` and invokes the chaincode to put initial data on the ledger.

 ## Troubleshooting